Pls-1q43/Chiral-Connector/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed: Fixed a communication issue with Chiral Hub Core

 = 1.1.0 =
 * New: Hub Mode - Automatically detect if the current site is a Chiral Hub Core site
 * New: Automatically disable data synchronization in Hub mode to avoid cyclic synchronization